lovisXII/Klaw_CORE/README.md

 To setup all the dependencies you will need a couple of bash script.
 And of course you will need a linux distribution.
 The code have been runned under the following distribution :
 * Ubuntu 22.04
-* WSL (Windows Subsytem for Linux)
+* WSL2 (Windows Subsytem for Linux)

-It should work on other Unix distribution but some modification may be needed on the scripts.\
+It should work on other Unix distributions but some modification may be needed on the scripts.\
 To setup your environment please run :
 ```bash
 ./setup.sh